Places To Go

 The Resilient History of the Perrelli Cannery

-Today, the building that once housed the Perrelli Cannery still stands on Harbour Way, serving as a tangible reminder of Richmond’s rich industrial heritage and the complex history of its immigrant communities.
-The structure itself is a testament to the resilience of the business and the people who worked there through some of the most challenging periods in American history.
+The building that once housed the Perrelli Cannery still stands on Harbour Way, serving as a tangible reminder of Richmond’s industrial heritage and the rich history of its immigrant communities.
+This structure embodies the perseverance of the business and the people who worked there through some of the most challenging periods in American history.

-The Perrelli Cannery’s story is one of perseverance, adaptation, and the enduring impact of historical events on local communities.
-Its legacy continues to be a significant part of Richmond’s historical narrative, illustrating the vital contributions of immigrant workers to the city’s industrial success and the lasting effects of wartime policies on these communities.
+The story of the Perrelli Cannery is one of adaptation and resilience, highlighting the profound impact of historical events on local communities.
+Its ongoing presence in Richmond’s historical narrative underscores the vital contributions of immigrant workers to the city’s industrial success and the lasting effects of wartime policies on these communities.

 Metal sign depicting historic photos and text about Richmond.